Absinthe Fountains, Glasses & Spoons

-Your Absinthe Fountain will be the center of attention at your next absinthe party.
+Your Absinthe Fountain Set will be the center of attention for all of your social gatherings.
 As such, you'll want one that is beautiful, functional and just right for your taste and decor.
-Learning a little about fountains before you buy will assist the process of finding that perfect piece for your absinthe set.
+Learning a little about absinthe fountains before you buy will assist the process of finding that perfect piece for your absinthe collection.

-Lastly, it is usually a money saver to purchase your fountain as a set.
+Lastly, it is usually a money saver to purchase your absinthe fountain as a set.
 Fountain sets will include the fountain, glasses, spoons and often sugar cubes.
 The price difference between a fountain and its equivalent set will usually save you a considerable amount of money over purchasing all pieces separately.
 Just search google for "absinthe Fountain sets".